klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 But you can also access LUMI-O with similar tools from outside LUMI.
-Configuring them may be a bit tricky and the LUMI User Support Team cannot help you with each and every client tool o your personal machine.
+Configuring them may be a bit tricky and the LUMI User Support Team cannot help you with each and every client tool on your personal machine.
 However, the web interface that is used to generate the keys, can also generate code snippets or configuration file snippets for various tools, and that will make configuring them a lot easier.